Work in Canada with Canada Work Visa?

 Canada Work Permit Processing Time

-Canada Work Visa Costs and Fees
+Canada Work Visa Fees

-Work permit (including extensions)
+Work permit (including extensions) – per person

 International Experience Canada